 curl -H "Authorization: Bearer $(gcloud auth print-identity-token)" SERVICE_URL

 In addition to the above listed ways to limit access, you can also limit access to a service using application-level authorization and authentication mechanism, for example, using Identity Platform.
-For a tutorial on doing this with Cloud Run for Anthos on Google Cloud, refer to Authenticating Cloud Run on GKE end users using Istio and Identity Platform.

 Using a middleware to enhance your service